 - Long hair should be tied back at all times and short hair in a suitable style for school.
 Plain hair bands are permitted.

-- No jewellery, except small, plain studs for pierced ears and wrist watches – both of which must be removed for P.E. (ear studs can be covered with plasters for the first few weeks until earrings can be safely removed).
+- No jewellery, except small, plain studs for pierced ears and wrist watches – both of which must be removed for P.E.

 - No make-up or nail varnish to be worn in school.